wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 - the handle, a unique name for the stylesheet that's used when the stylesheet is added to the HTML
 - the src, which is the full URL of the stylesheet, or path of the stylesheet relative to the WordPress root directory.

-For a plugin, you can use the plugins_url function to the the url of the current plugins directory, and then concatenate that with the path to your css file
+For a plugin, you can use the `plugins_url` function to get the url of the plugins directory, and then concatenate that with the path to your css file.

 ```php
 add_action( 'wp_enqueue_scripts', 'bookstore_enqueue_scripts' );